worktheclock/replit.github.io/repls/http-servers.md

 Our [package manager](https://github.com/replit/upm) will automatically handle dependency files in your repls.
 See our documentation on [packages](/repls/packages) for more information on how to install and manage dependencies.

-Private keys to external services or APIs can be kept in an `.env` file.
-See our documentation on [secret keys](/repls/secret-keys).
+Private keys to external services or APIs can be kept as environment variables in the secrets manager.
+See our documentation on [secrets](/repls/secrets-environment-variables).

 If you are using Django and you need access to specific bash commands to configure the server, please see [this Django template](https://repl.it/@masfrost/Django-Boilerplate).